Am I able to apply before I open my center?

 What happens if we allow our accreditation status to lapse and then decide to re-apply?

-Lapses in an organization’s Accreditation Status: Should an organization choose to re-apply for accreditation after their UCA Accreditation status lapses, the organization’s application and survey will be considered first-time / initial application and a history of compliance will no longer be expected.
-Organizations should avoid lapsing, as repeating cycle of lapse/initial application is not allowed.
+Should an organization choose to re-apply for accreditation after their UCA Accreditation status lapses, the organization’s application and survey will be considered an initial application.
+Organizations cannot obtain accreditation for six months past their lapsed accreditation date.
+Organizations should avoid lapsing, as a repeating cycle of lapse/initial application is not allowed.